 \boldparagraph{Highlights.} Path-wise modeling demonstrates better lane graph construction quality than pixel-wise and piece-wise modeling on extremely challenging lane graphs, well preserving the continuity of lane.

 \boldparagraph{Path-wise \vs pixel-wise.} As shown in Fig.~\ref{fig:qualitative_comparison}, the pixel-wise HDMapNet performs well on non-junction area.
-But for the sub-graph around the junction points, the segmentation model struggles to distinguish the fine-grained topology, and the post-processing is prone to fail to generate a decent vectorized lane graph, which aligns with the much lower Junction TOPO metrics in Tab.~\ref{tab:modeling}.
-Thanks to our rational modeling which treats each path as a whole for learning, we can capture the fine-grained topology with severe overlap and preserve the continuity of the lane.
+But for the subgraph around the junction points, the segmentation model struggles to distinguish the fine-grained topology, and the post-processing is prone to fail to generate a decent vectorized lane graph, aligning with the much lower Junction TOPO metrics in Tab.~\ref{tab:modeling}.
+On the contrary, LaneGAP can capture the fine-grained topology.

-\boldparagraph{Path-wise \vs piece-wise.} The quality of lane graph construted by piece-wise modeling depends on the accuracy of both piece detection and connectivity prediction.
-As shown in Fig.~\ref{fig:qualitative_comparison}, the piece-wise MapTR either detects jagged lane pieces or produces wrong connections, leading to incomplete and inaccurate lane graph after Piece2Graph post-processing.
+\boldparagraph{Path-wise \vs piece-wise.} The quality of the lane graph constructed by piece-wise modeling depends on the accuracy of both piece detection and connectivity prediction.
+As shown in Fig.~\ref{fig:qualitative_comparison}, the piece-wise MapTR either detects jagged lane pieces or produces wrong connections, leading to an incomplete and inaccurate lane graph after Piece2Graph post-processing.
 In contrast, our proposed path-wise modeling encodes the connectivity between pieces into the continuous path representation, which is easy to learn and robust.